Dr. Kristi Cammack, South Dakota State University

 Melissa Berns-Svoboda is a member of the Alutiiq Tribe of Old Harbor and serves on the InterTribal Buffalo Council Board of Directors representing member tribes in Region 3 (Alaska, Idaho, Montana, Utah and Washington).
 Melissa manages the Sitkalidak Island Bison Herd on behalf of the Old Harbor Alliance Inc. on Kodiak Island in Alaska.
 She leads research, development, harvest, and educational initiatives for the newly established herd with the goal of expanding the herd with the least amount of impact on the native landscape and species to provide for future generations.

 Mimi Hillenbrand, 777 Ranch

 Mimi Hillenbrand has been running the 777 Ranch for the family for 15 years and has worked on the ranch since she was a child.
 It has always been her dream to run a ranch in the west.
 She has always had a passion for the land and all that lives there.
 Mimi completed her undergraduate studies at The University of Montana and received a bachelor's degree in Wildlife Biology and a master’s degree in Agricultural Sciences from Colorado State University.
 She has studied holistic management and has been practicing it for over 30 years.
 Mimi has the best outdoor office, works with amazing people, and loves the bison and land, which teach her something new every day.

 Jaci Delbridge, South Dakota State University

 Jaci Delbridge received her bachelor’s degree from Black Hills State University in 2013.
-She went on to work for Cabela’s, National American University, and Douglas School District.
 She is currently with SDSU's West River Research and Extension in Rapid City, SD, as the Senior Secretary for the center and the Support Staff for the Center of Excellence for Bison Studies.
 Jaci learned her work ethic and values from the small ranching community where she grew up.